SmokinCaterpillar/pypet/doc/source/cookbook/environment.rst

-To trigger an automatic commit simply pass the arguments `git_repository` and `git_message` to the :class:`~pypet.environment.Environment` constructor. `git_repository` specifies the path to the folder containing the `.git` directory. `git_message` is optionally and adds the corresponding message to the commit.
+To trigger an automatic commit simply pass the arguments `git_repository` and `git_message` to the :class:`~pypet.environment.Environment` constructor. `git_repository` specifies the path to the folder containing the `.git` directory. `git_message` is optional and adds the corresponding message to the commit.
 Note that the message will always be augmented with some short information about the trajectory you are running.